rabee2050/arduino-ethernet/README.md

 - Robots control.

 Requirements:
-- CC3000 sheild or module
+- Ethernet sheild or module
 - Arduino Uno, Leonardo or Mega

 Check this youtube to see in real world: